The 10 golden debt collection tips during COVID-19

 7. Make use of retention of title

 In addition to tip 6, you may have agreed upon a retention of title.
-In the context of damage prevention, it is advisable to enforce this retention of title now.
+In the context of damage prevention, it is advisable to enforce this retention of title.
 It is possible that your goods are still with your debtor and can be recovered and redeemed in another way.
-It is possible that your debtor may be bankrupt, and you may be able to appeal to your retention of title during the bankruptcy.
-However, in practice it is often a lot more difficult to recover your goods.
+If your debtor has been declared bankrupt, you may be able to appeal to your retention of title during the bankruptcy procedure.
+However, in practice, it is often a lot more difficult to recover your goods.

 8. Is an appeal to force majeure applicable?

-In this day and age, the term 'force majeure' can be loosely used.
-Force majeure is invoked all the time.
-It is still completely unclear whether COVID-19 should legally be regarded as force majeure.
-What is clear, is that there is no question of force majeure if there is a reasonable alternative available.
-This is often the case, so don't let force majeure be used as an excuse.
+In this day and age, the term 'force majeure' can be loosely applied.
+During these difficult times, it remains unclear if COVID-19 should legally be regarded as force majeure.
+What is clear, is that there is no question of force majeure if there is a reasonable alternative option.
+In most cases, other alternatives can be explored, so do not allow your debtor to invoke force majeure as an excuse.

 9. Be transparent on matters you cannot guarantee